Water Intake Calculator

 | Weight-based estimate | Mostly seated to outdoor labor | 30 to 38 mL/kg/day | Multiplied by body weight with no separate activity add-on. |

-This is an informational hydration planning estimate, not medical advice.
-Use clinician instructions as the controlling target when a fluid limit, kidney or heart condition, pregnancy complication, medication issue, heat illness, or illness-related fluid loss applies.
+This is an informational planning estimate, not medical advice.
+Clinician instructions should control when a fluid restriction, kidney or heart condition, pregnancy complication, heat illness, medication issue, vomiting, diarrhea, or illness-related fluid loss applies.

-- Sweat estimates are rough; measured sweat rate or weigh-in data improves repeatability for similar sessions.
+- Sweat estimates are rough.
+A measured sweat rate or weigh-in test is better for repeated training in similar conditions.

-- Long, hot, or salty sessions may need sodium context as well as fluid volume.
+- Long, hot, intense, or salty sessions may need sodium and carbohydrate context as well as water volume.

 Worked Examples:

-An adult female using the National Academies baseline, mixed day, temperate environment, 70 kg body weight, 45 minutes of moderate exercise, 20% food-water share, and 500 mL serving size gets a Daily drink target that includes routine beverages plus exercise replacement.
-Drink Schedule spreads that target across meals, pre-exercise, during exercise, recovery, and evening.
+An adult female using the National Academies baseline, mixed daily movement, temperate conditions, 70 kg body weight, 45 minutes of moderate exercise, 20% food-water share, normal recovery, and a 500 mL serving size gets a drink target of about 2.85 L. The total-water target is about 3.43 L because estimated food moisture remains part of total water.

 FAQ:

-Does the drink target include water from food?
+Does the daily drink target include water from food?

-No. Daily drink target is the beverage amount after food-water share is removed.
-Total water target includes the estimated food moisture.
+No. The daily drink target is the beverage amount after the selected food-water share is removed.
+The total water target includes estimated meal moisture.

 When should I use weigh-in mode?

-Use weigh-in mode when you measured pre-exercise weight, post-exercise weight, fluid consumed, and urine volume for a similar session.
+Use weigh-in mode when you measured pre-exercise weight, post-exercise weight, fluid consumed, and urine volume during a similar session.
 It gives a sweat-rate estimate tied to your actual conditions.

-Typical caffeinated drinks can count toward fluid, but caffeine above 400 mg is flagged because high intake deserves label review and personal caution.
+Typical caffeinated drinks can contribute fluid, but the calculator flags caffeine above 400 mg because high intake, sensitivity, pregnancy, breastfeeding, sleep effects, and symptoms need extra caution.

-What should I do if a medical fluid limit applies?
+What should I do if I have a medical fluid limit?

-Turn on Fluid limit or medical condition applies and follow the clinician-set limit instead of the generic planning estimate.
+Turn on Fluid limit or medical condition applies so the warning appears, then follow the clinician-set limit rather than the generic planning estimate.

 Glossary: